In This Guide — 20 Strategic Topics

 Budget impact: Shift internal budgeting from CAPEX to OPEX.
 Recurring subscription fees require smoothed spend planning over the contract term.

 PLA overview: Broadcom encourages comprehensive Portfolio Licensing Agreements bundling security (Symantec), infrastructure (CA), and virtualisation (VMware) under one contract for a fixed annual fee.
-Can simplify vendor management and lower unit costs — but may obscure individual product costs.
+Can simplify vendor management and lower unit costs, but may obscure individual product costs.

 Evaluate fit: If you only use 2 products, a broad PLA may not be cost-effective.
-If significant usage across CA, Symantec, and VMware, a PLA could yield value.
+If you have significant usage across CA, Symantec, and VMware, a PLA could yield value.
 Always insist on line-item pricing transparency.

 Start 12–18 months early.
-Broadcom enforces strict renewal policies — VMware contracts incur a 20% penalty if renewed after the initial term.
+Broadcom enforces strict renewal policies.
+VMware contracts incur a 20% penalty if renewed after the initial term.
 They often show unwillingness to extend deadlines or provide grace periods.

 Renewal playbook: Internal usage audit → requirements gathering → stakeholder sign-offs → Broadcom pricing proposal → negotiation rounds → contract review.
 Align global expirations to co-terminate and negotiate together.